 Enhance biodiversity: increase the variety of plant and animal species based on bioregion + climate

-In 2019 Dalewood planted fourteen pasture species; a variety of Cocksfoot grasses, six clover species, Vetch (a multi-purpose crop), Serradella (a winter-growing annual pasture legume), lucerne and a selection of wild turnips and radishes.
+In 2019 Dalewood diversified its planting of pasture species.
+We now have over 14 species in our pastures including a variety of Cocksfoot grasses, six clover species, Vetch (a multi-purpose crop), Serradella (a winter-growing annual pasture legume), lucerne and a selection of wild turnips and radishes.